On a generalization of affinoid varieties: Sheaves over dagger analytic spaces

-\begin{prop} Let $(X, A, \tau)$ be a good $k$-dagger analytic space: \ben \item for any abelian sheaf $\sF$ on $X$, one has $H^q(X, \sF) \cong H^q(X_G, \pi^{-1} \sF)$, for any $q \ge 0$; \item then $H^q(X, \sF) \cong H^q(X_G, \pi^* \sF)$, for any $q \ge 0$ and any $\sF \in \ob(\bCoh(X))$. \een \begin{proof} \ben \item An open covering of $X$ is a covering in the usual and the $G$-topology, and therefore it generates two Leray spectral sequences that are convergent to the groups $H^q(X, \sF)$ and $H^q(X_G, \pi^{-1} \sF)$, respectively.
+\begin{prop} Let $X$ be a good $k$-dagger analytic space: \ben \item for any abelian sheaf $\sF$ on $X$, one has $H^q(X, \sF) \cong H^q(X_G, \pi^{-1} \sF)$, for any $q \ge 0$; \item then $H^q(X, \sF) \cong H^q(X_G, \pi^* \sF)$, for any $q \ge 0$ and any $\sF \in \ob(\bCoh(X))$. \een \end{prop} \begin{proof} \ben \item Any open covering of $X$ is a covering both for the topology of $X$ and for the $G$-topology.
+Therefore it generates two Leray spectral sequences that are convergent to the groups $H^q(X, \sF)$ and $H^q(X_G, \pi^{-1} \sF)$, respectively.
 Comparing them, we see that it suffices to verify the statement for sufficiently small $X$, so we can assume that $X$ is paracompact.
 It suffices to verify that if $\sF$ is injective, then $H^q(X_G, \pi^{-1} \sF) = 0$ for $q \ge 1$.
-Since $X$ is paracompact, it suffices to verify that the Cech cohomology groups of $\pi^{-1} \sF$ with respect to a locally finite covering by compact analytic domains are trivial.
-And choosing such a covering $\{ U_i \}$ for which the topological interiors of the $U_i$ covers $X$, which can always be done because $X$ is good, the Cech cohomology groups of $\pi^{-1} \sF$ with respect to this covering agree with the Cech cohomology groups of $\sF$ with respect to the covering of $X$ obtained by the topological interior of $U_i$, and hence vanishes. \item The same reasoning reduces the situation to the case when $X \subset \cM(A)$ is an open paracompact subset of a $k$-dagger affinoid space, and we can suppose that $X$ doesn't intersect the border of $\cM(A)$.
-In this case $H^q(X, \sF)$ is an inductive limit of the $q$-th cohomology groups of the Cech complexes associated with locally finite open coverings $\{ U_i \}_{i \in I} $ of $X$.
-On other hand, since the cohomology groups of a coherent sheaf on a dagger affinoid space are trivial with respect to its weak $G$-topology, then $H^q(X_G, \pi^* \sF)$ is the $q$-th cohomology group of the Cech complex associated with an arbitrary locally finite affinoid covering $\{ V_j \}_{j \in J}$ of $X$.
-It remains to remark that for any open covering $\{ U_i \}_{i \in I}$ we can find a dagger affinoid covering $\{ V_j \}_{j \in J}$ such that each $V_j$ is contained in some $U_i$ and $\bigcup_j \Int(V_j/X) = X$, because $X \subset \Int(\cM(A))$ and $U_i$ are open in $X$. \een \end{proof} \end{prop}
+Since $X$ is paracompact, it suffices to verify that the \u{C}ech cohomology groups of $\pi^{-1} \sF$ with respect to a locally finite covering by compact analytic domains are trivial.
+And choosing such a covering $\{ U_i \}_{i \in I}$ for which the topological interiors of the $U_i$ cover $X$, which can always be done because $X$ is good, the \u{C}ech cohomology groups of $\pi^{-1} \sF$ with respect to this covering agree with the \u{C}ech cohomology groups of $\sF$ with respect to the covering of $X$ obtained by the topological interior of $U_i$, and hence vanishes. \item The same reasoning as before reduces the proof to the case when $X \subset \cM(A)$ is an open paracompact subset of a $k$-dagger affinoid space, and we can suppose that $X$ does not intersect the border of $\cM(A)$.
+In this case $H^q(X, \sF)$ is an inductive limit of the $q$-th cohomology groups of the \u{C}ech complexes associated with locally finite open coverings $\{ U_i \}_{i \in I} $ of $X$.
+On other hand, since the cohomology groups of a coherent sheaf on a dagger affinoid space are trivial with respect to its weak $G$-topology, then $H^q(X_G, \pi^* \sF)$ is the $q$-th cohomology group of the \u{C}ech complex associated with an arbitrary locally finite affinoid covering $\{ V_j \}_{j \in J}$ of $X$.
+It remains to remark that for any open covering $\{ U_i \}_{i \in I}$ we can find a dagger affinoid covering $\{ V_j \}_{j \in J}$ such that each $V_j$ is contained in some $U_i$ and $\bigcup_j \Int(V_j/X) = X$, because we are supposing $X \subset \Int(\cM(A))$ and $U_i$ are open in $X$. \een \end{proof}